CicliGs/IIT-University/README.md

 # IIT-University
-This is a backend for the IIT department of BSTU
+This is a frontend for the IIT department of BSTU